 "Where will we go?" asked one of the men.

 She had no answers for the questions the group asked and hoped such discussion would be unnecessary once she had talked to Doctor Weir.
-There was nowhere safe they could go that she knew of, and she hoped they would realise that in time and adjust to life in Atlantis.
+There was nowhere safe they could go that she knew of, and she hoped the others would realise that in time and adjust to life in Atlantis.

-She walked through the group, grasping hands and patting arms, trying to reassure her people as best she could.
+Teyla walked through the group, grasping hands and patting arms, trying to reassure her people as best she could.

 "In a manner of speaking, yes," Teyla said, and foregoing the chair, stood in front of the desk.
 "I am here because one of my people is concerned about Atlantis."